17hoehbr/OpenMic-Karaoke/README.md

 ## Features

 - Web interface for multiple users to queue tracks
-- Splash screen with connection QR code and "Next up" display
+- Splash screen with connection QR
-- Searching/browsing a local song library
 - Adding new songs from Youtube
-- mp3 + cdg support, including compressed .zip bundles
-- Pause/Skip/Restart and volume control
+- Pause/Skip/Restart
-- Advanced editing of downloaded file names
 - Queue management
-- Key Change / Pitch shifting
-- Lock down features with admin mode

 ## Screenshots